bkandemir/design-patterns/README.md

     <img width="1014" alt="Screen Shot 2019-09-11 at 13 54 49" src="https://user-images.githubusercontent.com/25486099/64691810-48084900-d49c-11e9-928f-3cb2d01fa7cf.png">

   * ### Observer Pattern
     ODP defines a 1-to-many dependency between objects so that when one object changes its state, all of its dependents are       notified and updated automatically.
+In ODP, the object that watch on the state of another object are called **Observer** and the object that is being watched is called **Subject**.

     <img width="1053" alt="Screen Shot 2019-09-11 at 16 26 11" src="https://user-images.githubusercontent.com/25486099/64701663-daffae00-d4b1-11e9-98f6-aa8fd84bee50.png">